Synaco/prolug-linux-admin/unit4/u4_worksheet.md

 ---

 1. What questions do you still have about this week?
+- What does an actual plan look like?
+I'm curious to see an org that not only has an incident response plan but actually has a normal routine for practicing it.

 2. How much better has your note taken gotten since you started?
    What do you still need to work on?
 Have you started using a different tool?
    Have you taken more notes?
+- It's going pretty well.
+I keep notes on keywords that I don't know about in the live sessions and then I look them up after when I have time.
+I have taken more notes.